The 20 Best Paramyotonia Congenita Doctors Near Me in New York, US

 Offers Telehealth

-David Simpson is a Neurologist in New York, New York.
+David Simpson is a Neurologist practicing medicine in New York, New York.
 Dr. Simpson is rated as an Experienced provider by MediFind in the treatment of Paramyotonia Congenita.
-His top areas of expertise are Spasticity, Peripheral Neuropathy, Dopa-Responsive Dystonia, and Familial Paroxysmal Nonkinesigenic Dyskinesia.
+He is also highly rated in 17 other conditions, according to our data.
+His clinical expertise encompasses Aromatic L-Amino Acid Decarboxylase (AADC) Deficiency, Dopa-Responsive Dystonia, Familial Paroxysmal Nonkinesigenic Dyskinesia, and Focal Dystonia.

 Experienced in Paramyotonia Congenita